microsoft/vscode-docs/docs/containers/reference.md

 1. If only a single template is configured (the first example above), that template is chosen.
 1. If multiple templates are configured:
     1. Templates containing a defined `match` property are examined first.
 The `match` regular expression is compared against the context--for example, image name, container name, etc. All matching templates are selected.
 More information on the matching context is available below.
-    1. If none match the `match` property, all templates without a defined `match` property are selected.
+    1. If no templates match the `match` property, all templates without a defined `match` property are selected.
-    1. If none match the `match` property, and there are no templates without a defined `match` property, then the default command template is chosen.
+    1. If no templates match the `match` property, and there are no templates without a defined `match` property, then the default command template is chosen.
     1. Any time that multiple templates are selected, the user will be prompted to choose between them on which to execute.

 ### Docker Build